Flat/momo-2/README.md

 It's as easy as that~

 note: commands with permission `Permission.NONE` are disableable by admins by using the `disable` command

+note2: find the enums for `category` in `io.ph.bot.commands.CommandCategory`

 If you're going to delve deeper into developing with JDA, check out the documentation [here](http://home.dv8tion.net:8080/job/JDA/Promoted%20Build/javadoc/) and join up at the [Discord API server](https://discordapp.com/invite/0SBTUU1wZTWPnGdJ).